melezhik/sparky/README.md

 Sparky uses [Sparrowdo](https://github.com/melezhik/sparrowdo) to launch jobs in three fashions:

-* on localhost ( the same machine where Sparky is isttalled, default)
+* on localhost ( the same machine where Sparky is installed, default)
 * on remote host with ssh
 * docker container on localhost / remote machine